JonathanGrossman/mongodb_basics/02_node_crud.md

 Notice that the code filters using the `last` field.
 This is a non-unique field, so it's possible that more than one document has the same value for `last`.
 In contrast, using `.updateMany()` and filtering by `_id` does not make the most of the method because the `_id` values are unique.
 In theory, no documents will share the same `_id` value and therefore you cannot update more than one document when filtering by `_id` in the `.updateMany()` method.

 After console logging the returned object, the example then uses the `.find()` method to get all the documents from the collection so that you can console log them and see that the updates did in fact occur.
 Remember that `.find()` returns a cursor, which is a collection of documents.
 You therefore need to loop through it to console log each individual document in the returned collection.
-The block of code `all_db_users.forEach((user) => {console.log(user);});` prints the following
+The block of code `all_db_users.forEach((user) => {console.log(user);});` prints the following:

 ```node
 { _id: 5fa406ec3f4b71a70ae05dab, first: 'Joe', last: 'Doe' }